 “It was very fragmented and took a lot of handholding to ensure the data got to where it needed to be.
 We had to pay for support for EFACS and Sanderson even though we only used certain aspects of both,” says Dave Green.
 “From an IT perspective, we were unable to move the business forward.”

-Mettis Aerospace decided to implement a single integrated solution for easier support and to end complex interfacing.
+Mettis Aerospace decided to implement a single, comprehensive solution for easier support and to end complex interfacing.

 “We wanted a common business system with a central data repository.
 We needed to streamline our processes, so we needed workflow.
 We also wanted to improve data availability.”